 Call quality is decent, not great, but good enough for a phone of this price.
 The earpiece is a bit quiet though.
-You do have the option to connect a headset though, either via Bluetooth or using the 3.5mm audio jack.
+You do have the option to connect a headset, either via Bluetooth or using the 3.5mm audio jack.

 There’s a speakerphone option also, which is a bit quiet as well.
-The speakerphone is good enough for indoors use, but not loud enough to use outside in a noise environment.
+The speakerphone is good enough for indoors use, but not loud enough to use outside in a noisy environment.